whynotsecurity/whynotsecurity.github.io/_posts/2021-04-22-external-email-warning-bypass.md

 2. May 7, 2020 - Disclosure to MSRC
 3. June 1, 2020 - MSRC "Won't Fix"
 4. April 21, 2021 - Public disclosure on [Twitter](https://twitter.com/ldionmarcil/status/1384987686113583107)
+4. April 21, 2021 - My disclosure on [Twitter](https://twitter.com/knavesec/status/1385266648668536835)

-Ultimately after discovery, research and "won't fix" from MSRC, I decided not to disclose publically.
+Ultimately after discovery, research and "won't fix" from MSRC, I decided not to disclose publicly.
 I believed that even with potential remediation techniques, the ability to obscure warning signs would severely impact the community since phishing is the biggest cause of compromise.
+I only chose to post this info after it had already been publicized online.

 Please apply remediation advice, keep your users safe.
 For all you red teamers, happy hunting.